 Over the last two years we have:

-- Maintained our £1.4m of annual grants to Oxford’s homeless charities, funding a wide range of support services and accommodation, with a proposal to increase this by £200,000 in 19/20 onwards
+- maintained our £1.4m of annual grants to Oxford’s homeless charities, funding a wide range of support services and accommodation.
+This will increase to £1.8m a year in 2018/19

-- Committed £1.5m to keep the Simon House hostel open in the face of closure and build a brand new facility for rough sleepers with complex needs in Cowley, Oxford
+- committed £1.5m to keep the Simon House hostel open in the face of closure and build a brand new facility for rough sleepers with complex needs in Cowley

 - secured £790,000 of Government funding to help vulnerable single adults under the age of 35, and households at risk of homelessness

-- Allocated £15m to buy homes for otherwise homeless Oxford families.
-In the 2018/19 budget, we are proposing to add a further £5m to this fund In the 2018/19 budget
+- allocated £15m to buy homes for otherwise homeless Oxford families.
+We have added a further £5m to this fund In the 2018/19 budget

 - alongside partners, prevented 1,159 households from becoming homeless in 2017/18